x-vin/covidcures/docs/src/naturopathic.md

 ## 9. Camphor + Ajwain / Carom seeds + Lavang / Cloves + Eucalyptus oil aromatic pouch / Potli for inhalation

 ### Objective
-Relief from respiratory congestion and breathing difficulty, and increase blood oxygenation
+Relief from respiratory congestion and breathing difficulty, and increase blood oxygenation.

 ### System
-Traditional medicine, recommended also by naturopaths
+Traditional medicine, recommended also by naturopaths.

 ### Can be used alongside other allopathic treatments
 Yes.